geotools/geotools/docs/user/welcome/userlistguide.rst

 notices there is the `FOSS GIS mailing list <http://lists.osgeo.org/mailman/listinfo/jobs>`_ and the `OSGeo Jobs Board <http://wiki.osgeo.org/wiki/Jobs_Board>`_.
-For other topics such as product or company news, please contact a member of the GeoTools Project Management Committee to discuss pubishing an item on the GeoTools blog.
+For other topics such as product or company news, please contact a member of the GeoTools Project Management Committee to discuss publishing an item on the GeoTools blog.

 Be polite
 ---------